Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to sign up for the Newsletter to email any major updates and/or changes to the website or organization

     - The newsletter window appears after pressing the 'subscribe' button in the footer.
-    - After clicking the 'subscribe' button appears, a message with thanks for subscribing to the newsletter disappears by itself after a while.
+    - After clicking the 'subscribe' button appears, a message with thanks for subscribing to the Newsletter disappears by itself after a while.

     ![newsletter](/documents/newsletter.png)